-Headmaster Communication with:

-Board of Governors

-o Parents

-o Press

-Outside agencies

-Associate Headmaster Overall leadership of crisis team and activities for as

-(and appropriate senior long as required

-staff) Internal communications

-Chaplain Coordinate counselling procedures, venues Provide guidelines for identifying and supporting 'at risk' pupils and staff

-Dean and House Director Action teacher/pupil support Closely monitor attendance of all pupils Ensures protocols and processes, respect appropriate cultural norms

-External agencies Enlist as appropriate external support personnel/agency experienced in handling traumatic experiences
+Headmaster Head of Marketing & Communications Communication with: Headmaster) to ensure that all communications are consistent and in keeping with School values and Brand Associate Headmaster (and appropriate senior staff) Overall leadership of crisis team and activities for as long as required Internal communications Chaplain Coordinate counselling procedures, venues Provide guidelines for identifying and supporting 'at risk' pupils and staff Dean and House Director Action teacher/pupil support Closely monitor attendance of all pupils Ensures protocols and processes, respect appropriate cultural norms External agencies Enlist as appropriate external support personnel/agency experienced in handling traumatic experiences

-- 5. Email/text/social media/web alert activated by Crisis Team - 6.
+- 5. Email/text/social media/web alert activated by Crisis Team but prepared and coordinated by Head of Marketing & Communications - 6.
 Crisis team meets regularly throughout period of crisis to coordinate all activities, disseminate information etc. - 7.
 Crisis Team leader communicates on daily basis with Senior Management regarding needs for staff relief, support room staffing, additional duty - 8.
 Crisis Team leader regularly updates office staff.
 (Their role as first point of contact for visitors, pupils and staff is important and they are informed of policy restraints and exercise discretion) - 9.
 Chaplain (with assistance of Dean or House Director as appropriate) keeps contact with affected family and updates staff regularly.